leec13/MiSiCgui/README.md

 ## a) Recommended images: size, resolution and cells density

-MiSiC is based in a pre-trained convolutional network (CNN).
+MiSiC is based ona pre-trained convolutional network (CNN).
 It works for images obtained at high magnification and resolution (> 60x and N.A > 1.25), common CMOS cameras with a photosite size of around 6 µm yield a 60-100nm/pixel resolution.
-The CNN model was trained with synthetic data with a width of 10 image pixels.
-This value is in the range of bacteria cells size (≈ 1 µm).
-The size parameter adjusts the size of the source image to be close to the training conditions (see below).
+The CNN model was trained with synthetic cell shapes with a width of 10 pixels.
+This value was chosen to match the average width of bacterial cells observed at this resolution (1 µm).
+Therefore, the size parameter  is meant to adjust the size of the source image to the size of the objects used to train the model (see below).

 ## b) Phase Contrast, Brightfield, Fluorescence

-These modalities are mostly used in photonic microscopy.
-The MiSiC model was trained with a representation of the image ("Shape Index") independent from the microscope modality, allowing to predict the binary masks from any of these three kinds of images.
-MiSiC need to set if there are bright objects in a dark background (Brightfield and fluorescence) or dark objects in a light background (phase contrast)
+The MiSiC model was trained with a representation of the image ("Shape Index") to obtain binary masks from any three imaging modalities, phase contrast, bright-field and fluorescence.
+MiSiC only needs to be set to detect bright objects in a dark background (Brightfield and fluorescence) or dark objects in a light background (phase contrast)

 ## c) Pre-processing

-Usually any pre processing step is required.
-However some low quality images or images with a wide range of intensities (i.e. fluorescence signal with an heterogeneous protein expression) may yield better results with a pre processing modification.
-For Phase Contrast images usually a slight correction of gamme over 1.0 could increase the contrast of light cells.
-For fluorescence images a gamma correction close to 0.2 and a Gaussian of Laplacian modification could increase the detectivity with MiSiC (see below) :
+In most cases, pre-processing is not required.
+However some low quality images or images with a wide range of intensities (i.e. fluorescence signal with an heterogeneous protein expression) may yield better results with a pre-processing modification.
+For Phase Contrast images a slight gamma correction over 1.0 may improve the contrast of light cells.
+For fluorescence images a gamma correction close to 0.2 and a Gaussian of Laplacian modification may increase the detectivity with MiSiC.
+An example is shown below:

 !['handbook_pre_processing.png'](./images/handbook_pre_processing.png)

-In this example the pre processing of the fluorescence images improves the quality of the prediction (100X NA 1.43 microscope objective, 0.06 µm/pixel; gamma correction = 0.25 ; Laplacian filter ; Gaussian filter r = 2 px)
+In this example the pre-processing of the fluorescence images improves the quality of the prediction (100X NA 1.43 microscope objective, 0.06 µm/pixel; gamma correction = 0.25 ; Laplacian filter ; Gaussian filter r = 2 px)

 ## d) Parameters : size and noise

-In the training data set for MiSiC the objects had a mean width of 10 pixels.
-So a scale factor called "size" has been provided to adjust the mean size of the source data to a value close to 10 pixels.
+In the training data set for MiSiC the objects had a mean width of 10^4 pixels.
+So a scale parameter called "size" is provided to adjust the mean size of the source data to a value close to 10 pixels.
-The noise parameter has been provide in order to prevent some false positive artifacts in the Phase Contrast images with high contrast and high quality.
+A noise parameter (in the GUI see below the value is divided by 104) can also be adjusted  to prevent false positive artifacts in the Phase Contrast images with high contrast and high quality.
 This is due to the "halo effect" of Phase Contrast technique (see below):

 !['handbook_noise2.png'](./images/handbook_noise2.png)

 ## e) Post-processing.

-Generally the masks yielded by MiSiC for rod shape bacteria could be used as it.
-The MiSiCgui (see below) allows you to save the probability map as a 8 bits image that could be simply threshold or threshold it inside the GUI (labels generations) and save it as a 32 bits labeled mask.
-No image post-processing algorithm was implemented because the process depends on the desired result for a specific project, so the for user is more convenient to start with a raw mask (see supp data in ref.).
+MiSiCgui (see below) saves the probability map as an 8 bits image that can be thresholded for semantic cell recognition and saved a 32 bits labeled mask.Post processing depends on desired application.
+In dense regions, when not fully resolved cell separation and septa can be improved by applying algorithms on the mask such as watershed or even supersegger.
+Cells may also be filtered by available softwares such as MicrobeJ and Oufti.

 # 2 - MiSiC
 ## a) Installation